Biobank

 About Yellow Card Biobank

 The Yellow Card Biobank is a collaboration between the Medicines and Healthcare products Regulatory Agency (MHRA) and Genomics England.
 Its goal is to improve understanding of how a patient’s genetic makeup may increase their risk of harm from side effects of medications.
-The Biobank is currently recruiting patients who have experienced side effects from specific medicines for a research project called the Yellow Card Biobank study.
+The Biobank is currently investigating specific medicines for a research project called the Yellow Card Biobank study.

 Visit our Resources Page to access our videos with subtitles in Hindi, Mandarin, Urdu, Bengali, and Welsh.